Skip to content

 Research specific program outcomes: LinkedIn graduate profiles showing before/after roles, alumni salary surveys, professional association data.
 Industry averages for specific credentials (PMP averages 10,000-15,000 lift, cloud certifications 10,000-20,000).
 Conservative estimate typically 50-70% of theoretical maximum for realistic planning.

-What hourly value should I use?
+What hourly value to use?

 Net take-home divided by working hours gives baseline.
 Time investment in development typically comes from personal time, valued 1.5-2x work rate.
 For 50,000 salary person (25 hourly work rate), use 40-50 hourly value for development time.
 Be honest — optimistic hourly value understates true time cost.